DanielFlockhart/Molecular-Generation/README.md

 Thank you for using the Molecular Generation project!
 We hope it proves to be useful for your chemical analysis and research.

-## Future Project Ideas
-- Convert Generated Images to back to SMILEs representation.
-Using Machine Learning?
+## To Do
-- Docking/Simulation - Binding Affinity?
+- Reverse image to smiles - Molecular Profiles
+- Train a full Model
+- Write Paper 2
+- Under the other conditions version